The NASUWT has had concerns for some time that the advice given to schools around lockdown procedures is inadequate.

 STEP 1

-Note: The easiest way to do this is to put yourself in the position of the attacker and ask yourself ‘how would you carry out an attack and where are the easiest places to gain access?’
+Note: The easiest way to do this is to put yourself in the position of the attacker and ask yourself how would you carry out an attack and where are the easiest places to gain access?

 STEP 2

-The green areas are the most likely to provide protection or are difficult to find.
+The green areas are the most likely to provide protection or that are difficult to find.
 Carry out a space assessment using approximately 0.5m2 per person to calculate how many can be accommodated.
 If insufficient, then some of the amber areas may have to be used.

 Note: In making the choice of where to go, some other factors need to be considered.